 The course Law and Artificial Intelligence has five main objectives:

 Learn about emerging AI technologies, applications, and benefits.

-Understand what the main challenges of AI are from the legal and regulatory perspectives.
+Identify the main challenges of AI are from legal and regulatory perspectives.

 Map the regulatory initiatives revolving around AI in Europe and the world.

-Learn methodologies to assess the legal and ethical risks posed by AI.
+Assess the legal and ethical risks posed by AI through different law fields.

 Think critically about the deployment of AI in society.

 Upon successful completion of this course, students will have the ability to weigh and evaluate the development of specific AI applications, to see where potential regulatory and ethical challenges might arise in their use or deployment, and to learn methodologies to be able to give advice on designing AI technologies in a way that mitigates such issues.
 In particular: